glebis/glebkalinin.de/pages/counceling.md

 - - -

-My slogan is "Human in focus".
-Everything I do now is about people and for people, it's people-centric.
-My life is a research in finding happiness in a everevolving world.
+My slogan is ’Human in focus’.
+Everything I do now is about people and for people, it's human-centric.
+My life is a research in finding happiness in an everevolving world.

 - - -